 For all of service-learning’s expanded use and success, some remain confused about what service-learning actually is and/or what it looks like when practiced well.
 Definitions in use across the U.S. and internationally are generally similar; however, service-learning is still often confused with community service.

-Here is our definition of service-learning:
+Here is our comparison of service-learning and community service:

 SERVICE-LEARNING is an educational strategy that combines academic and social education goals to meet real community needs; it requires the application of knowledge, skills, and systematic reflection about the experience.